Plain Writing: It's the Law!

 We need your help to comply with The Plain Writing Act!

 Let us know if you have trouble understanding our documents or the pages on our Web site by e-mailing us at: FDAUniversity@fda.hhs.gov

-You can also provide us with feedback by answering our questions in our feedback section on the right side of this page.
+You can also provide us with feedback by answering our questions in our feedback section at the bottom of this page.

 - Strategic Plan for Risk Communication and Health Literacy (SPRCHL)